Ratcatcher (film)

-Overview

-Ratcatcher is set in Glasgow, 1973.
-The city, despite its Victorian grandeur, has some schemes with the poorest housing conditions in western Europe, such as no running hot water, no bathing facilities, and no indoor toilets.
-The city is midway through a major re-development program, demolishing these schemes and re-housing the tenants in new modern estates.
-The problems in these schemes are somewhat compounded by the binmen going on strike, creating an additional health hazard and a breeding ground for rats.
-The main character, James, is a 12-year-old boy, growing up in one of these schemes, which is gradually emptying as the re-housed tenants move out.
-James, with the rest of his family, (two sisters, one older, one younger, his mum and heavy-drinking father), patiently wait to be re-housed.

 Plot

-The film opens focused upon James's friend Ryan Quinn, who is being forced to put on his gum boots to go to visit his father, who is in prison.
-Ryan chose to play with James instead, and runs off while his mother is not looking.
-Ryan meets James at the canal and during some rough-house play he is drowned, clearly with James bearing much of the blame for not having raised the alarm.
-James believes his inaction has gone unnoticed.

-Ryan's family is eventually re-housed and on the day of leaving, Ryan's mother gives James the pair of brown sandals that she'd bought for Ryan on the day of his death.
+Glasgow, 1973.
+James's friend Ryan Quinn is being forced to put on his gum boots to go to visit his father who is in prison.
+But Ryan chooses to play with James instead, and runs off while his mother is not looking.
+Ryan meets James at the canal and drowns during some rough horseplay.
+James bears much of the blame for not having raised the alarm, but he believes his inaction has gone unnoticed.
+Ryan's family are re-housed.
+On leaving day, Ryan's mother gives James the pair of brown sandals she'd bought for her son on the day of his death.

-The film follows the sensitive James as he tries to come to terms with his guilt, and make sense of the insensitive aspects of his environment.

-James's one escape comes when he takes a bus to the end of the line and ends up in the outskirts of the city, where a new housing estate is under construction.
-He explores the half-built houses, and wonders in awe at the view from the kitchen window: an expansive field of wheat, blowing in the wind and reaching to the horizon.
-In a scene central to the film, he climbs through the window and escapes into the blissful freedom of the field.
+Sensitive James tries to come to terms with his guilt for the death of his friend while trying to make sense of the insensitive aspects of his environment.
+One day he takes a bus to the end of its route on the outskirts of Glasgow.
+He explores a new housing estate under construction.
+Standing in front of a kitchen window in a half-built house, he wonders in awe at the view: an expansive field of wheat, blowing in the wind and reaching to the horizon.
+James climbs through the window and escapes into the blissful freedom of the field.